omkarkalamkar/brow/docs/src/deployment_details/tmc_low.rst

     #. **ReleaseResourcesInterface** :  This refers to the interface value of ReleaseResources schema.
 Currently defaults to "https://schema.skao.int/ska-low-tmc-releaseresources/3.0".

+    #. **family** :  This refers to the family name of CentralNode TANGO device.
+Currently defaults to "central-node".

+    #. **member** :  This refers to the member of CentralNode TANGO device.
+Currently defaults to "0".

 * g.
 Variables under **deviceServers.subarraynode** section

     #. **CspAssignResourcesInterfaceURL** : Interface version for CSP assign resources command.
 Currently defaults to "https://schema.skao.int/ska-low-csp-assignresources/3.0"